 - Identify and analyze economic climate and business trends in a global business context.

-- Through degree completion, demonstrate the depth of knowledge sought by employers for entry level in the business field.
+- Demonstrate the depth of knowledge sought by employers for entry level in the business field.

 - Prepare for continued study in the field of business.

 The general education component is designed to emphasize cognitive development and is “general” in the following ways: